Paul Moseley : Ethnoecology

 The Future of Neo-Indigeneity

-As the concept of neo-indigeneity continues to evolve, it holds the potential to inspire a profound cultural shift towards a more sustainable and harmonious relationship with the land.
-By drawing on the wisdom of indigenous traditions and adapting them to contemporary contexts, neo-indigenous practitioners can create lifeways that honor the past while addressing the pressing ecological challenges of the present.
+As the concept of neo-indigeneity continues to evolve, it holds the potential to inspire new approaches to nurturing more sustainable and relational practices with the land.
+By drawing on the wisdom of Indigenous traditions and adapting them to contemporary contexts, neo-indigenous practitioners can create lifeways that honour the past while addressing the pressing ecological challenges of the present.

-Education and awareness-raising will be crucial in fostering a broader understanding and acceptance of neo-indigeneity.
-This could involve incorporating indigenous knowledge systems and ecological principles into formal education curricula, as well as promoting community-based learning opportunities.
-By empowering individuals with the knowledge and skills needed to engage with their local environments, we can cultivate a generation of environmental stewards committed to the health and vitality of the land.
+Discussion, research and a sharing of practice will be crucial in fostering a deeper understanding of neo-indigeneity.
+By empowering individuals with the knowledge and skills needed to engage with their local environments, we can cultivate a new context for environmental stewardship drawn from a sense of identity-related to the health and vitality of the land.

 Furthermore, policy and advocacy efforts will be essential in supporting the growth of neo-indigenous practices.
 This could include advocating for the protection and restoration of natural habitats, supporting sustainable agriculture and forestry practices, and promoting access to green spaces and community gardens.
 By creating a supportive policy environment, we can enable individuals and communities to thrive in their efforts to reconnect with the land.